timduly4/pyglow/README.md

 `$ docker build -t pyglow .`

-This will compile, install, and run unit tests within the Docker environment.
+This will compile, install, and run unit tests within the Docker container.

 # Hints